iOS

 Follow further instructions from the iOS WebKit Debug Proxy README.

-Instead of running sudo make install
+Instead of running sudo make install, it is recommended to use

 CheckInstall.
 This will